Eggplant Parm FlatbreadsJump to Recipe

 Is there anything more warming and delicious on a crisp, cold day than a big dish of eggplant parmesan?
 I think not.
 Of course, if you’ve ever made a traditional dish of eggplant parm, you know it can be a bit of a hassle!

 That’s why I love these eggplant parm flatbreads so much!
-They have all of the same flavors and textures but are relatively easy to make.
+They have all of the same flavors and textures but are relatively easy to make (these Eggplant Parmesan Roll-Ups are another great option for an easy alternative to the classic dish!).
 You don’t have to worry about salting the eggplant because it’s sliced so thin and while you do have to fry the eggplant still, it goes pretty quickly and the flatbreads are easy to make after that step.

 I’ve made these flatbreads a few times for my fam and they are always a hit.
 Try them out and be sure to watch the below video I participated in showing all the #FlatoutLove!